Designer023/development-guidelines/03_javascript.md

 #Validating code

-To make sure your code is nice use a validator. jshint.com is usually good enough, but if you want a challenge go with jslint.com
+To make sure your code is nice, use a validator. jshint.com is usually good enough, but if you want a challenge go with jslint.com

 - [http://jshint.com/](http://jshint.com/) - Shows bad code but not bad formatting.
 - [http://www.jslint.com/](http://www.jslint.com/) - A bit more picky.
 Spaces and indents are a fail!